Adventures in Babysitting: Plot

-When they find Dawson, his blond hair and sledgehammer led Sarah to believe he is Thor, her favorite superhero.
-He denies them their car because of the $5 shortage, but when Sarah offers him her toy Thor helmet, he changes his mind and lets them go.
-Meanwhile, Joe Gipp tells Bleak about their troubles, and the three are waiting to follow them.
-The kids find the restaurant where Mike was supposed to take Chris and discover he is with another girl.
-Sarah slips away to look at a toy store while Chris yells at Mike.
-Brad stands up for Chris but is reluctant to hit Mike, so Daryl kicks Mike into a table, ruining his dinner and causing a commotion.
-Bleak spots Sarah, and Graydon chases her to an office building where she hides; the others note her disappearance and follow, accidentally coming across the Andersons' party.
-After Sarah climbs out an open window and slides down the building, Chris spots her and they run upstairs to help.
+When they find Dawson, his blond hair and sledgehammer lead Sara to believe that he is Thor.
+He denies them their car because of the $5 shortage, but when Sara offers him her toy Thor helmet, he changes his mind and lets them go.
+Meanwhile, Joe Gipp tells Bleak about their troubles; the three are waiting to follow them.
+The kids find the restaurant where Mike was supposed to take Chris and discover that he is with a girl called Sesame Plexer.
+Sara slips away to look at a toy store while Chris confronts Mike.
+Brad stands up for Chris, but is reluctant to hit Mike, so Daryl kicks Mike into a table, ruining his dinner and causing a commotion.
+Bleak spots Sara, and Graydon chases her to an office building where she hides; the others note her disappearance and follow, accidentally coming across the Andersons' party.
+After Sara climbs out an open window and slides down the building, Chris spots her and they run upstairs to help.

-After the group pulls Sarah from outside the window, Bleak confronts them.
-Joe knocks his boss out, before giving him a Playboy magazine that Daryl had stolen, which contained important notes that the criminals wanted.
-The kids retrieve Brenda from the bus station and rush home, narrowly avoiding the Andersons on Interstate 290.
+After the group pulls Sara from outside the window, Bleak intervenes on them.
+Joe knocks his boss unconscious, before giving him a Playboy magazine that Daryl had stolen, which contained important notes that the criminals wanted.
+The kids retrieve Brenda from the bus station and rush home, avoiding the Andersons on Interstate 290.
 Once home, Chris cleans up the mess left earlier, settling into place just as the Andersons enter.
-As Chris says goodnight to the kids, Brad tells her he understands about her not feeling the same way he did about her and tells her that if they see each other at school the next day, it is okay if she ignores him.
-However, Chris smiles and tells him she does not ignore her friends.
-Just as Chris is leaving, Dan arrives with one of Sarah's missing skates.
-He says he needs a babysitter and is disappointed when Chris says she is retired; he confesses the babysitter was for him.
-Chris decides that retirement can wait and gladly agrees to babysit Dan.
-With Sarah's encouragement, Chris and Dan kiss outside as Brad closes the blinds.

-In a post-credits scene, Graydon is shown standing on the ledge, still trying to find his way to safety.
+Just as Chris is leaving, Dan arrives with one of Sara's missing skates.
+With Sara's encouragement, Chris and Dan reconcile and kiss.